 "A charmingly salty and tango-esque arrangement of Villa-Lobos's Aria from Bachianas Brasileiras No. 5 by violinist Jannina Norpoth featured a Bachian violin cadenza on which Norpoth displayed a tone that sang beautifully in the echoey stone chapel."

 — Jon Sobel, BlogCritics

 Ms. Norpoth lives in Bedford Stuyvesant, Brooklyn, with her husband John-Paul and their puggle Vegas.
-Upcoming projects included the collaborative orchestration with composer Jessie Montgomery of a new adaptation of Scott Joplin's Opera Treemonisha commissioned by Volcano: an experimental theatre company based in Toronto and a duo recording of Prokofiev's Sonatas for violin and piano with pianist Maria Meirelles.
+Upcoming projects include the world premiere of a new adaptation of Scott Joplin’s Opera Treemonisha, featuring a collaborative orchestration with composer Jessie Montgomery and commissioned by Volcano: an experimental theatre company based in Toronto, as well as a duo recording of Prokofiev's Sonatas for violin and piano with pianist Maria Meirelles.